 Nature on Farms

+Natural features on farms such as native vegetation, large old trees, grasslands, shelterbelts and dams are not just good for wildlife; they also help keep soils healthy, retain water and support farm productivity.
 By enhancing ecosystem function on their land, farmers can minimise the risks and losses associated with climatic extremes like drought, flood, storms, changed rainfall patterns and severe weather.

-To us, resilience means our kids will have a farm that they will want to work on and which will be financially viable into the future
+“To us, resilience means our kids will have a farm that they will want to work on and which will be financially viable into the future”

-Building knowledge and networks
+Sharing knowledge and building networks

-Nature on Farms is equally focused on building knowledge and community.
 By strengthening networks and supporting shared planning, the project helps communities better understand climate risks and identify locally relevant solutions.
 Farmers will also be supported to access emerging carbon and biodiversity markets, opening up new opportunities to invest in sustainable practices.

 Nature on Farms Symposium

 The 2026 Nature on Farms Symposium is a key event in this program for sharing knowledge and building the capacity of farmers and farming contractors, consultants and local groups.
-The 2029 Natural Capital on Farms Symposium will share expertise, grounded in our project work, on building and monetising natural capital in farming landscapes.
+The 2029 Natural Capital on Farms Symposium will share expertise, grounded in our project work, on building natural capital in farming landscapes.

 Demonstration farm tours, field days and workshops